joemore/aws-serverless-photo-uploader/README.md

 ## Version 1.0.2 Update

-* Added `echo-outputs.bssh` script to output the required environment variables for the frontend
+* Added `echo-outputs.sh` script to output the required environment variables for the frontend
+* Updated better stage management - now you can deploy to `dev` or `prod` and it will create a separate stack for each